 Due to the long training process, some psychologists become stiff and think they know it all.
 The good ones don’t.
 So they are open to feedback, as they know feedback is a source for continuous improvement.
 A good question is, “What feedback did you recently apply and work”.
 If they pause or look at you blank, just say hello and walk on by.

 And, as a final tip, to get a business approach, you can ask the psychologist what’s his/her charge and then put the question: “what are you offering me for this money?” and you will see whether the service provider has a selling pitch or not.

-Remember that a psychologist may claim a number of things, but at the same time, (s)he must be able to argue each of those claims with training and/or experience.
+Remember that a psychologist may claim several things, but at the same time, (s)he must be able to argue each of those claims with training and/or experience.
 The simple fact of not complying with some of these requests doesn’t mean that the psychologist you’re talking to is incompetent or wants to rip you off.
 It might not be their fault.
 In the meantime, the fact that a service provider is well-intentioned or sure of himself/herself doesn’t mean that you should just blindly write a white check and definitely trust them.
-Some of them might do you more harm than good, even without realizing it.
+Some might do you more harm than good, even without realizing it.

 Another thing to pay attention to is to judge carefully for references.
 For example, if a friend says a particular psychologist is great, it might mean that the service provider is good for them.
 Not necessarily also for you.

 Considering you expect to pay for quality questions from a service provider, be sure to get the correct answers to earn quality!